Theme Studio Overview

 NOTE

-The WPF Theme Studio groups both Syncfusion and framework controls under different tabs for a quick preview of the UI on color change.
+The WPF theme studio groups both Syncfusion and Framework controls under different tabs for a quick preview of the UI when the color changes.

 Exporting theme project